CharlesPeterMcCarthy/longboard-tracker-arduino-shell-script/README.md

 # longboard_shell_script
-Shell Script to be placed in the Linux file system on an Arduino Yún *Do not place these files on a mounted SD card because the Shell Script will not be executable* *The shell script (`send_speeds.sh`) follows Ash standards (not Bash) due to the Arduino Yún having Ash built in by default*
+Shell Script to be placed in the Linux file system on an Arduino Yún

+*Do not place these files on a mounted SD card because the Shell Script will not be executable.*

+*The shell script (`send_speeds.sh`) follows Ash standards (not Bash) due to the Arduino Yún having Ash built in by default.*

 ## How It Works
 - This script is called by the program running on an Arduino Yún ([Arduino GitHub Repo](https://github.com/CharlesPeterMcCarthy/longboard_arduino))